The Silver Snail

 $13/night: no hookups

-This place was a nice little surprise, after driving through the desolate Mojave Desert.
-Good place to stop.
-Tucked away and quiet, but conveniently located.
+but conveniently located.
 I pulled in at dusk and left early morning.

 OLEMA RV RESORT AND CAMPGROUND, Olema